How to get touch with us over the festive period

 3. Apply for a mortgage

-We wouldn’t recommend that you exchange contracts unless you have finance in place, so it’s vital that you ensure your mortgage offer is valid.
-Make an appointment with your chosen lender and agree a mortgage in principal.
+We wouldn’t recommend that you exchange contracts unless you have finance in place, so you must ensure your mortgage offer is valid.
+Make an appointment with your chosen lender and agree on a mortgage in principle.

 4. Appoint Tozers as your solicitor

-At Tozers we offer a very competitive price for a freehold and leasehold purchase, and have years of experience dealing with the issues that arise on a house purchase, particularly in relation to new build properties, as well as acting on related sale or part-exchange properties meaning you have continuity with the same person dealing with your file.
+At Tozers, we offer a very competitive price for a freehold and leasehold purchase and have years of experience dealing with the issues that arise on a house purchase, particularly concerning newly built properties, as well as acting on related sale or part-exchange properties meaning you have continuity with the same person dealing with your file.

 Appointing a solicitor will do a number of things to make sure you’re protected and the purchase can go ahead without any problems.